Breastfeeding promotion: Uganda

 In Uganda, campaigns to promote breastfeeding have been conducted in the mass media, including public service announcements via radio, television, posters, newspapers and magazines, leading to improved knowledge of the benefits of breastfeeding for infants and mothers among individuals and communities.

 Asia

 Bangladesh

 In Bangladesh, prelacteal feeding is a common custom; this is the practice of feeding other foods to infants before breast milk during the first three days of life.
 A study found that in a region of rural Bangladesh, 89.3% of infants were given prelacteal feedings, and only 18.8% of these infants were exclusively breastfed between three days and three months postpartum.
 70.6% of infants who were not given prelacteal feeding were exclusively breastfed up to three months.
 Peer counseling and support programs have been shown to have a positive effect on exclusive breastfeeding rates in rural Bangladesh.

 India

-The Government of India initiated the nation-wide breastfeeding programme: MAA- Mother’s Absolute Affection, in August 2016.
+The Government of India initiated the nationwide breastfeeding programme: MAA- Mother's Absolute Affection, in August 2016.
 Initiation of breastfeeding within the first hour of birth and exclusive breastfeeding for at least six months are the two main goals of the MAA programme.